 I always find myself reflecting upon the unintended consequences of such things.
 I believe in a product and service market where the fittest survive, but I know that the consequence of such a system is a ripple effect across many layers of society.
 When major corporations go down, so too do people and communities.
 I think folks forget that these industry giants are held up by more than just their high-paid CEOs.
 Across the world there is a McDonald’s family that depends on the chains’ ability to remain viable in an ever-changing market.

 Does this mean I will dramatically change the frequency with which I visit McDonald’s?
 I think not.
 What it does is remind me that we live in a world where the threads of connectivity are multi-layered and complex.
 The loss of a business, be it small or large, has an impact that is farther reaching than just the closing of doors.
 This is about more than hamburgers, coffee, and Egg McMuffins – this is about communities.

-Day one thousand two hundred and fifty-one of the new forty – obla di obla da
+Day one thousand three hundred and forty-three of the new forty – obla di obla da